-The minor is automatically open to students from the following majors: Architecture, Biology, Civil Engineering, Design, Geography, Landscape Architecture, Planning, Plant Biology, and Recreation.
+The minor is automatically open to students from the following majors: Architectural Studies, Biology, Civil Engineering, Geography, Graphic Design, Industrial Design, Interior Design, Landscape Architecture, Planning, Plant Biology, and Recreation.
 Students pursuing other majors will be considered on an individual basis.
-In order to pursue a minor in Environmental Resources, students must have a GPA of 3.00.
-Students must achieve a GPA of 3.00 in minor classes in order for them to count toward the minor.

-Students in nonautomatically approved majors must submit a letter of application to the School of Planning and Landscape Architecture seeking approval to enter the minor program.
+To pursue a minor in Environmental Resources, all students must have a minimum cumulative GPA of 3.00.
+These students must submit a letter of application to the School of Planning and Landscape Architecture seeking approval to enter the minor program.